Foundational Reading · 67 Terms · Reviewed June 2026

 # Vector Database A database optimized for similarity search over embedding vectors.

 A vector database is the storage layer behind RAG.
 In a private deployment, it sits next to the documents it indexes — not in a separate vendor tenant — so retrieval, permissions, and audit live in one boundary.
-See Private RAG.
+See Vector Database and Private RAG.

 Z